shamangary/Easy-Label-Ordinality-Regression/README.md

 # Easy-Label-Ordinality-Regression
 A simple python script for labeling relative ordinality between images

-## Why labeling expert regression is hard?
+## Why labeling expert regression problem is hard?
-1) Only a domain expert is able to give direct score.
+1) Only a domain expert is able to give direct score. (e.g. Which one has better muscle?
+Can you score them?)
 2) One cannot give a globally consistent score between [0,100] for large-scale images.

 ## Why ordinality can help?